ME-64/Sortify/README.md

 - [ ] "We found X unique playlists from your music collection"
 - [ ] Section at the top describing overall trends about someone's music library
 - [ ] *Top Charts*
-    - [ ] Remove cross and start from element selection.
+    - [X] Remove cross and start from element selection.
-    - [ ] Mix up the colour - element combination, rather than linear
-    - [ ] Add breakdown by Artist Genre Pie Chart
+    - [ ] Make Chart nice
-    - [ ] Add total song count
-    - [ ] Add most included genre
+    - [ ] Center chart and put in box
-- [ ] Chart showing the seperation of the songs into the playlists (3D perhaps?)
 - [ ] Playlist Name better format, and as an input box that can be changed
 - [ ] songs moved to the left and with general attributes about playlist
 - [ ] Include button goes to TICK or CROSS